ratt-ru/fundamentals_of_interferometry/README.md

 An ipython notebook-based book on the fundamentals of radio interferometry

+If you want to contribute, fork the repository, make changes, and when you are ready, submit a pull request.

 ## Setup contributor virtualenv

 If you would like to contribute to notebooks it is useful to setup a python virtual environment to ensure your environment is consistent with other contributors.
 This section provides a guide for how to do this in an Ubuntu system (tested on 14.04), other systems should work with slight modifications.